-Harrison: It’s not that difficult to maintain your academic standing while playing sports.
+It’s not that difficult to maintain your academic standing while playing sports.
 Between the early film sessions, early weight lifting, classes, and practicing.
-You’re a student first and foremost so that should always take precedence over any extracurricular activities off campus or on.
+You’re a student first and foremost so that should always take precedence over any extracurricular activities off-campus or on.
 Prioritize!

 LRT Sports: What was the deciding when for you when you choose your college?
 Was it the coach, academics, or the culture of the school?

-Harrison: I had a different journey in choosing my school so my story is very different from others.
-I was forced to go the junior college route due to me not taking my grades serious in my early high school years.
+I had a different journey in choosing my school so my story is very different from others.
+I was forced to go the junior college route due to my not taking my grades seriously in my early high school years.
 Choosing my university was easy because they were the only ones who offered me a scholarship.